cagilalsac/UsersMicroservices/README.md

 Note: Domain is for data access from a database, features are for business logic and API is for presentation.
       Mediator and CQRS (Command Query Response Segregation) Patterns are also applied to this project.

+Note: We will try to apply the SOLID Principles as much as possible in our project.
+      SOLID Principles:
+      1. Single Responsibility Principle (SRP)
+         A class should have only one reason to change, meaning it should have only one job or responsibility.
+      2. Open/Closed Principle (OCP)
+         Software entities (classes, modules, functions) should be open for extension but closed for modification.
+         You should be able to add new functionality without changing existing code.
+      3. Liskov Substitution Principle (LSP)
+         Subtypes must be substitutable for their base types.
+Derived classes should extend base classes without changing their behavior.
+      4. Interface Segregation Principle (ISP)
+         No client should be forced to depend on methods it does not use.
+Prefer small, specific interfaces over large, general-purpose ones.
+      5. Dependency Inversion Principle (DIP)
+         High-level modules should not depend on low-level modules; both should depend on abstractions (e.g., interfaces).
+         This is commonly implemented in ASP.NET Core using dependency injection.

 ## 1. Environment and Tools

 1. Visual Studio Community installation for Windows: